-There is also a specific concern with the primary school location as per Stage One Master Plan.
+There is also a specific concern with the primary school location as per the Illustrative Concept Plan.
 Liveable Neighbourhoods specifically notes primary schools should be located between suburbs.
 Furthermore, school sites generate high numbers of vehicle movements and the traffic report provided as part of ACP 104 does not specifically address how school traffic will affect the vehicular movement network of the Activity Centre.
 Alternatively, a high school, with the bus focused toward the station would be better placed in close proximity to the train station as high school students are more likely to utilise public transport.

 In light of the above, Administration recommends the location of the school site, specifically the primary school site, and impact on the school on the transport network of the activity centre be reviewed by the WAPC with a view ensuring the most appropriate form of development occurs within 400 metres of the railway station.
+For this reason, it is recommended the Illustrative Concept Plan (Attachment 5) is deleted from ACP 104.